Group tournament ranking system: Basketball

 For an example, see 2006 FIBA World Championship.

+Non-FIBA tournaments, primarily those in the United States and Canada, use winning percentage as the primary method of ranking teams.
+Once all games have been played, rankings based on FIBA's points method and by winning percentage are almost identical, except for cases of forfeitures.

 Ice hockey

 In the National Hockey League (and various minor hockey leagues), where regular season games tied after three periods go into a five-minute sudden-death overtime period and then a shootout if needed, the following method is used: